 It should be noted, that in this example still the first state (m0(1)) is selected (marked X), but the third row has be clicked, and for this state/row the button refers to.

 States are stored in the Holmes project file.

-will open a window similar to the example below.
+Button Edit state vector will open a window similar to the example below.